gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     - [x] A final variable can be hidden in a subclass.

-    If the class declares a field with a certain name, then the declaration of that field is said to hide any and all accessible declarations of fields with the same name in superclasses, and superinterfaces of the class.
+    If the class declares a field with a certain name, then the declaration of that field is said to hide any and all accessible declarations of fields with the same name in superclasses and superinterfaces of the class.
     For example,

     ```java